andrew-aiken/vmGoat/README.md

 ```

 ### Running from Scratch
-In addition to the local dependencies you will also need [Golang](https://go.dev/) installed.
+In addition to the local dependencies, you will also need [Golang](https://go.dev/) installed.
 By default, the binary attempts to run inside a container built by GitHub CI.
 To run it directly on your local machine, be sure to include the `--local` flag.